JFK: Coming of Age in the American Century, 1917–1956: Early views on the Cold War, 1945

-Around April 1945, after JFK had left the Navy and completed a period of physical recovery, Joe Kennedy obtained a short position as journalist for JFK with two Hearst owned newspapers.
+Around April 1945, after JFK had left the Navy and completed a period of physical recovery, Joe Kennedy obtained a brief position for his son JFK as journalist with two Hearst-owned newspapers.
 Hearst was a personal friend and acquaintance of Kennedy's father.
 For the Chicago Herald-American, and New York's Journal American, Jack covered the upcoming United Nations conference in San Francisco.
 He later covered the British elections for the Hearst papers, and was surprised by Churchill's defeat against the Labor Party.
-Realizing the larger powers, particularly Russia, might dominate post-War Europe, he wrote of the United Nations that "with its elaborate mechanics, the organization would prove ineffectual in resolving the great issues of war and peace, especially given that the larger countries would refuse to entrust it with sufficient decision-making powers."
+Realizing the larger powers, particularly Russia, might dominate post-war Europe, he wrote of the United Nations that "with its elaborate mechanics, the organization would prove ineffectual in resolving the great issues of war and peace, especially given that the larger countries would refuse to entrust it with sufficient decision-making powers."
 He would also write "There is growing discouragement among people concerning our chances of winning any lasting peace from this war." and "There is talk of fighting the Russians in the next ten or fifteen years".
 Writing for the United Nations conference, he noted that in the absence of a meaningful settlement between the two countries, "Soviet-American relations would quickly worsen," and that, "the political battle would go on and spread to Asia".

-While still working for Hearst, he visited Berlin, and predicting Russia's eventual rise to power, or at least the threat of her occupying West Berlin, he wrote in his journal, "One opinion here is that the Russians are never going to pull out their zone of occupation but plan to make their part of Germany a Soviet Socialist Republic...if we don't withdraw and allow the Germans to administer their own affairs, we will be confronted with an extremely difficult administrative problem.
-Yet, if we pull out, we may create a political vacuum that the Russians will be only to glad to fill".
-Though not allowed to attend the Postsam convention, held in a suburb of Berlin in July and August 1945, he met or came in close contact with President Harry Truman, listened carefully to Allied commander Dwight Eisenhower, saw Army Chief of Staff George C. Marshall, as well as a number of high level state department officials including W. Averell Harriman, Charles Bohlen, John McCloy, Robert Murphy, and William Clayton.
-JFK travelled with James Forrestal who was acting Secretary of the Navy, and who later attempted to recruit him for additional work with the Navy.
+While still working for Hearst, young Kennedy visited Berlin, and predicting Russia's eventual rise to power, or at least the threat of her occupying West Berlin, he wrote in his journal, "One opinion here is that the Russians are never going to pull out their zone of occupation but plan to make their part of Germany a Soviet Socialist Republic...if we don't withdraw and allow the Germans to administer their own affairs, we will be confronted with an extremely difficult administrative problem.
+Yet, if we pull out, we may create a political vacuum that the Russians will be only too glad to fill".
+Though not allowed to attend the Postsam convention, held in a suburb of Berlin in July and August 1945, he met or came in close contact with President Harry Truman, listened carefully to Allied commander Dwight Eisenhower, saw Army Chief of Staff George C. Marshall, and briefly met with or encountered a number of high-level state department officials including W. Averell Harriman, Charles Bohlen, John McCloy, Robert Murphy, and William Clayton.
+JFK traveled with James Forrestal, who was acting Secretary of the Navy, and who later attempted to recruit him for additional work with the Navy.
+These experiences, according to Logevall, helped broaden JFK's knowledge of the international climate prior to the height of the Cold War.